 Eventually, she found her way to Omaha, Nebraska where she developed and hone her skills as a teaching artist, actor, and creator at The Rose Theatre.

 After two and a half years, she finally found herself on the island of O'ahu where she attended the University of Hawaiʻi at Mānoa.
 There she served as Managing Director/Co-Publicity Director of the on student-run theatre company "Late Night Theatre Co."
 She also had the unique pleasure of creating two online adventures (one for and with Pre-K students and one for older audiences), produced two play festivals, and co-helmed two playwriting workshops in her spare time.
 She recently graduated with a master's degree in playwriting (paying special attention to creating pieces for and with young artists) in May 2021.

 In her post-graduate career, she is continuing her writing pursuits and is actively submitting to festivals and opportunities as they arise.
-After her another year wit the Rose Theater, she will continue her trek of the Midwest with Mesner Puppet Theater in Kansas City, MO as their Teaching Artist Fellow (teaching Pre-K-2nd grade students in the greater Kansas City area).
+After her another year wit the Rose Theater, she will continue her trek of the Midwest with What if Puppets (formerly Mesner Puppet Theater) in Kansas City, MO as their Teaching Artist Fellow (teaching Pre-K-2nd grade students in the greater Kansas City area).